Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Introduction

-In this work, we address these questions in a one-dimensional (1D) non-Hermitian quasicrystal described by a generalized AAH chain with a Bernoulli-type disordered imaginary gauge field and a quasiperiodic onsite modulation.
-Our model includes both nearest-neighbor (NN) and next-nearest-neighbor (NNN) hoppings, allowing us to study both the standard AAH limit and mobility-edge physics in a unified setting.
-We uncover anomalous localization behavior that links real-space accumulation, spectral reality, and complex-energy topology.
-For the standard non-Hermitian AAH limit, we find a transition from a fully ENHSE phase to a conventional fully localized phase.
-We show that the fractal dimension fails to distinguish these phases, while the Lyapunov exponent provides a sharp criterion.
-We further introduce a diagnostic based on fluctuations of eigenstate centers of mass, which clearly separates macroscopic ENHSE accumulation from conventional localization.
-This transition is accompanied by a complex-to-real spectral change under periodic boundary conditions (PBCs) and a change of spectral winding from nontrivial to trivial.
-When weak NNN hopping is included, we demonstrate the emergence of an anomalous mobility edge.
-Different from the Hermitian case, this mobility edge separates Anderson-localized states from ENHSE-type states, rather than separating extended and localized ones.
-We show that this boundary can be captured by an energy-dependent winding number that becomes trivial in the Anderson-localized sector.
-Finally, we propose a dynamical detection scheme based on wave-packet evolution: for typical disorder realizations, the wave packet displays winding-controlled drift and disorder-selected pinning or boundary-wrapping recurrence, whereas disorder-averaged dynamics restores Hermitian-like transport behavior.
-Our results provide a practical route to diagnose anomalous localization and mobility edges in non-Hermitian quasicrystals using complementary spectral, topological, and dynamical observables.
+In this work, we study a one-dimensional (1D) non-Hermitian quasicrystal described by a generalized AAH chain with a Bernoulli-type disordered imaginary gauge field and a quasiperiodic onsite potential.
+The model includes both nearest-neighbor (NN) and next-nearest-neighbor (NNN) hoppings, allowing us to investigate within a unified framework both the standard AAH limit and the emergence of mobility-edge physics.
+For the standard non-Hermitian AAH limit, we identify a localization transition from a fully ENHSE phase to a fully Anderson-localized phase.
+This transition is anomalous in the sense that it connects two distinct confined regimes, rather than the conventional extended and localized phases of the Hermitian AAH model.
+We show that, although the fractal dimension vanishes in both phases, the Lyapunov exponent and the fluctuation of the eigenstate center of mass sharply distinguish them.
+With weak NNN hopping, we further uncover an anomalous mobility edge at the same location as in the Hermitian generalized AAH model, but with a different physical meaning in the original non-Hermitian frame: it separates Anderson-localized states from ENHSE-type macroscopic-accumulation states rather than extended states.
+We demonstrate that this anomalous localization structure is reflected in real-space morphology, finite-size spectral properties under periodic boundary conditions (PBCs), spectral winding, and wave-packet dynamics.
+Our results reveal a qualitatively distinct form of localization physics in non-Hermitian quasicrystals with disordered imaginary gauge fields and provide practical spectral, topological, and dynamical probes for its identification.